Coles-DW/RNA-seq-analysis/README.md

 git clone https://github.com/Coles-DW/RNA-seq-analysis.git
 cd RNA-seq-analysis/scripts
-Rscript DEG_Analysis.R
+Rscript DEseq2.R

-Alternatively, open scripts in RStudio for interactive exploration.
+Or open the scripts in RStudio for interactive analysis.

 Notes

-Input data files are not provided for confidentiality.
+Input data is not included for confidentiality.

-Scripts are written to be modular and can be adapted to other datasets.
+Scripts are written to be modular and customizable.

+Example figures and outputs can be stored in the results/ directory.